kieranjol/pyh264bitc/README.md

 # pyh264bitc
 Create watermarked/timecoded h264s <br>
-Currently working in OSX - Ubuntu and Windows need different font paths.
+Currently working in OSX and windows.
+Ubuntu to be tested. <br>